taosdata/TDengine/documentation20/en/11.administrator/docs.md

 ### TDinsight - Monitor TDengine with Grafana + Data Source

-Starting from v2.3.3.0, TDengine `log` database provides more metrics for resources and status monitoring.
-Here we are introducing a zero-dependency monitoring solution - we call it TDinsight - with only Grafana.
-The full documentations are located in [GitHub](https://github.com/taosdata/grafanaplugin/blob/master/dashboards/TDinsight.md).
+Starting from v2.3.3.0, TDengine's log database provides more metrics for resources and status monitoring.
+Here we introduce a zero-dependency monitoring solution - we call it TDinsight - with Grafana.
+You can find the documentation from [GitHub](https://github.com/taosdata/grafanaplugin/blob/master/dashboards/TDinsight.md).

-For a shortcut, we provide a automation shell script [`TDinsight.sh`](https://github.com/taosdata/grafanaplugin/blob/master/dashboards/TDinsight.sh) to help setup TDinsight on Grafana server.
+We provide an automation shell script [`TDinsight.sh`](https://github.com/taosdata/grafanaplugin/blob/master/dashboards/TDinsight.sh) as a shortcut to help setup TDinsight on the Grafana server.

 First, download `TDinsight.sh` from GitHub：